-Table of contents
+Table of content

-I. Introduction 3
+I. Introduction 4

 II.
-Applicable Laws 5

-Act of 3 December 2010 on Implementation of Certain EU Regulations Concerning Equal Treatment 5
+Applicable Laws1.
+Act of 3 December 2010 on Implementation of Certain EU Regulations 6

+Concerning Equal Treatment 6

-2. Act of J26 June 1974 - the Labor Code 5
+2. Act of J26 June 1974 - the Labor Code 6

-3. Act of 20 July 2018 - Law on Higher Education and Science 6
+3. Act of 20 July 2018 - Law on Higher Education and Science 7

-4. Internal regulations applicable in SWPS University 6
+4. Internal regulations applicable in SWPS University 7

 III.
-Work-life balance and organizational culture 8
+Work-life balance and organisational culture 9

-1. Diagnosis 8
+1. Diagnosis 9

 2. Objectives and measures 11

 IV.
-Gender distribution and gender balance in leadership and decision making in SWPS University 15
+Gender distribution and gender balance in leadership

+and decision-making in SWPS University 16

-1. Diagnosis 15
+1. Diagnosis 16

-1.1 Employment by gender in the academic division 16
+1.1 Employment by gender in the academic division 17

-1.2 Employment by gender in the organizational division 21
+1.2 Employment by gender in the organizational division 22

 1.3.
-Survey results among male and female employees regarding long-term absence from work and subsequent return 21
+Survey results among male and female employees regarding 22

-1.4 Doctoral students and undergraduate/graduate students of SWPS University 22
+long-term absence from work and subsequent return 1.4 Doctoral students and undergraduate/graduate students 22

+of SWPS University 23

 1.5 Gender balance in leadership and decision-making 24

 2. Objectives and measures 27

+Objective No. 4: To ensure the implementation of gender equality objectives and monitor the actions undertaken

+in this area 29

-V. Gender equality in recruitment and career development 29
+V. Gender equality in recruitment and career progression 30

-1. Diagnosis 29
+1. Diagnosis 30

-2. Objectives and measures 30
+2. Objectives and measures 31

 VI.
-Measures to prevent gender-based violence, including sexual 31

-harassment
+Integrating a gender dimension into research and teach ing

+content 32

-1. Diagnosis 31
+1. Diagnosis 32

-2. Objectives and measures 33

-VII.
-Final conclusions 35

-Sources 37
+1.1.
+Research area 32

+1.2.
+Teaching area 33